Best Dry River Bed Ideas to Enhance Your Garden

 Boulders have been arranged on the side of the bed where the water tends to collect.
 That helps avoid erosion and ensures water travels in the correct direction down the trench.
 The use of polyvinyl edging can be effective in preventing water from flowing backward into the lawn.

-The appearance of this stream bed's deepest area is created by blue and white crystals, giving the impression that they are more profound than they are.
+The appearance of the stream bed's deepest area is created by blue and white crystals, giving the impression that they are more profound than they are.

 The larger rocks are located outside the formation, and the smaller stones are located in the middle.